hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/119__Venkatraghavan_S.md

 >  The akAraH of vRttiH is defined as the
 >  yogyatA(capacity/ability?) of
 >
->  vRttiH, either paroxa or aparoxa, to ​dispel the
+>  vRttiH, either paroxa or aparoxa, to dispel the
 >  aGYAna(which obstruct the
 >
 >  vyavahAra of pot, etc. as existing, shining, etc.);